-Various airlines from all three alliances are offering cheap roundtrip Business Class flights between the United States and Europe.
-Prices are sub $2,000, the bottom of the range starting around $1,800.
+Various airlines are offering cheap roundtrip Business Class flights between the United States and Europe.
+Prices are sub $2,000, the bottom of the range starting around $1,790.
 Travel dates are available throughout the summer and continue, in many cases, to the end of the schedule.
-If you’re interested, book now, as these fares are going fast.

 - When are the cheap fares?